necolas/react-native-web/packages/docs/src/pages/docs/hooks/use-window-dimensions.md

 {% import "fragments/macros.html" as macro with context %}

 :::lead
-The `useWindowDimensions` React hook provides and subscribes to window size changes from the `Dimensions` module.
+Respond to window size changes from the `Dimensions` module.
 :::

 `useWindowDimensions` automatically updates `width` and `height` values when viewport size changes.